 Vacuum pumps are usually available on the NHS.
 If you choose to buy one, ask your doctor, nurse or specialist for advice on choosing one that's suitable.
-The Sexual Advice Association also has information on buying a vacuum pump.

 Injections

 Erection problems can also be treated with drugs using an injection that you give yourself.
 These include: